w-b-dev/angular-demo/README.md

-# Welcom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

-## Environment
+## Environment file

-Files to be update include the Environment ones.

-- src\environments\environment.ts
+Make sure to re-enable references to `src\environments\environment.ts` and add content such as:

 ```js
 export const environment = {
   production: false,